benmaier/epipack/docs/devguide/process_rates_events.rst

     # birth process
     ( None, rate, target_compartment),

-``epipack`` identifies the process based on the length of the tuple, the rate (an entry not being a compartment) and.
-For ``SymbolicEpiModel``, rates can be equal to compartments, but then processes have to be set with ``ignore_rate_position_checks``.
-This might change in the future to be default behavior for ``SymbolicEpiModel``.
+`epipack` identifies the process based on the length of the tuple and the position of the rate (an entry not being a compartment).
+For `SymbolicEpiModel`, rates can be equal to compartments, but then processes have to be set with ``ignore_rate_position_checks``.
+This might change in the future to be default behavior for `SymbolicEpiModel`.

 Death and birth processes are identified by one of the compartments being ``None``.
 An involved compartment can only be ``None`` in birth and death processes.

-For a StochasticEpiModel, link transmission processes have a stricter format: (i) they must be processes where one compartment stays constant while the other compartment changes, and (ii) the compartment remaining constant has to be in the first position on each side of the reaction.
+For a `StochasticEpiModel`, link transmission processes have a stricter format: (i) they must be processes where one compartment stays constant while the other compartment changes, and (ii) the compartment remaining constant has to be in the first position on each side of the reaction.
 For instance,

 .. code:: python